CA-MERN/MERN-Part-A-Docs/README.md

 ##### Eliza
 * As a student and vegetarian…
     * I would like to have a tool to find recipe inspiration with my favourite ingredients.
-    * I would also like a tool to find dishes with alternatives to my favourite ingredients.
+    * I would also like a tool to find vegetarian dishes with alternatives to my favourite ingredients.
     * I would like to be able to filter recipes based on my dietary needs as a vegetarian.

 ##### Bez